 Install and Use iMessage Apps

-If your outgoing messages within a conversation are blue, then you’re using iMessage (if they’re green, then many of these apps won’t work).
+If your outgoing messages within a conversation are blue, then you’re using iMessage.
+(If they’re green, then many of these apps won’t work.
+See our guide to fixing iMessage when it’s not working if you’re having trouble.)
 You can access iMessage apps by tapping the “>” arrow near the text input box on any iMessage conversation.

 From here, tap the App Store icon.
 You can hit the button in the bottom-left corner to access a list of available apps including the store.
 Hit Store to find apps by category or using the search feature in the top-left corner.
 You can hit Manage to turn apps on or off.